rssalessio/rssalessio.github.io/index.md

 My research interests are in statistical learning, particularly in the areas of learning for sequential decision making.

-- **Reinforcement Learning:** adaptive exploration (theoretical and practical), bandit algorithms and robust RL
+- **Reinforcement Learning:** adaptive/pure exploration (theoretical and practical), self-play RL, robust/adversarial RL and bandit algorithms.
-- **Adaptive and Robust Control**: adaptive control, adaptive MPC and non-linear control
+- **Adaptive and Robust Control**: adaptive control (e.g., MRAC/L1), adaptive MPC and non-linear control.
-- **Machine Learning:** meta-learning and curriculum learning

 ## News